syscoin-core/syscoincore.org/_posts/en/posts/2016-10-28-segwit-costs.md

 ### Hard-forked segwit

-Any hard-fork implementation of segwit would add significant new costs and risks, due to requiring all nodes to upgrade to understand the new rules prior to activation, and risking a chain fork into "old Bitcoin" and "new Bitcoin" with consequent confusion and loss of value.
-Due to the comparative lack of experience with hard-forks in the Bitcoin community, unexpected risks and costs might also occur, though that is obviously hard to analyse by its very nature.
+Any hard-fork implementation of segwit would add significant new costs and risks, due to requiring all nodes to upgrade to understand the new rules prior to activation, and risking a chain fork into "old Syscoin" and "new Syscoin" with consequent confusion and loss of value.
+Due to the comparative lack of experience with hard-forks in the Syscoin community, unexpected risks and costs might also occur, though that is obviously hard to analyse by its very nature.

 A hard-fork implementation of segwit could realistically be made in two ways:

  1. SPV-invisible: if the witness commitment was moved from the coinbase into the block transaction merkle tree, most non-validating clients and wallets would continue to work without needing an upgrade.
 This would save the 38-47 bytes from the coinbase transaction, but does not offer any other advantages.

- 2. SPV-visible: if calculation of transaction hashes were changed to exclude the scriptSig, this might allow for a simpler implementation, and reduce the per-transaction overhead; however it would render all existing Bitcoin software unable to work with those transactions prior to be being updated.
+ 2. SPV-visible: if calculation of transaction hashes were changed to exclude the scriptSig, this might allow for a simpler implementation, and reduce the per-transaction overhead; however it would render all existing Syscoin software unable to work with those transactions prior to be being updated.
 Additionally, separate code paths to manage old style transactions would need to be kept, increasing code complexity and the possibility of bugs.
 [BIP 134, Flexible Transactions][BIP134] presents an alternative approach at gaining some of the benefits of segwit via an SPV-visible hard-fork.

 Either approach to a hard-fork would make it possible to simultaneously drastically alter the consensus limits on blocks.